Piano lessons with Adam

 The 2017 Fall term begins on Tuesday August 22nd, and ends Monday, December 18th.
 Lesson times are determined by the student's availability, and are available from Monday through Thursday 3pm-8pm for students with school hours, and 12pm to 3pm for others.
 In addition, all students in weekly lessons are automatically enrolled in a group class, which are scheduled on four dates during the term.
 Students are required to attend at least 2 of the 4 group classes.
 The dates for the group classes are found below under "Group Classes".

 Piano lessons with Adam Revell are informal, relaxed, 30-, 45-, or 60-minute private lessons.
 The studio has an acoustic Baldwin Grand piano, a comfortable setting, and a convenient location in Louisville.
 You will master basics such as scales, piano technique, theory and sight-reading skills, ear-training, improvisation, and an option to work on composition.
 You will learn music from a wide variety of styles.You can choose whether to play piano from a classical approach; focusing on musicality, sight reading and technique; or from a jazz approach; focusing on improvisation, interpretation, theory, and developing your ear.
 Both approaches challenging and rewarding.

-The Summer term is paid for the whole summer at the first lesson.
-Your tuition includes 9 weekly lessons, and any group lesson fees you register for.
+Piano lessons are purchased on the first lesson day of the month for all the scheduled lessons that month.
+For students under age 18, I ask that you commit to being at piano lessons every week.
 If you know you will be away for certain dates, your piano lessons fees will be prorated accordingly (does not apply to group class fees).
 30 minute lessons are recommended for elementary-age, and 45 or 60-minutes for middle and high school students.

 For Adult students, you pay as you go: